-Approved 9/9/20, Effective 1/15/21, replaces all prior versions PROTOCOL 14A: Staging Considerations, cont.
+Approved 9/14/22, Effective 1/16/23; replaces all prior versions PROTOCOL 14A: Staging Considerations, cont.

 - D. Advise dispatch of the staging location (exact address if known).
-If on the first arriving unit, advise dispatch of an anticipated safe approach route to the area for all other incoming emergency responders. - E. Anytime encountering a previously unidentified scene of threatened or alleged violence, rapidly promote personal safety and the safety of fellow emergency professionals.
+First arriving unity should advise dispatch of an anticipated safe approach route to the area for all other incoming emergency responders. - E. Anytime encountering a previously unidentified scene of threatened or alleged violence, rapidly promote personal safety and the safety of fellow emergency professionals.
 Advise dispatch for law enforcement assistance (emergency response/assistance if violence is ongoing).
 Withdraw to a position of safety until the scene can be appropriately secured by appropriate law enforcement.
-If the alleged assailant is reported to have left the scene and patient injuries are critical, utilize best judgment in whether to attempt rapid extrication and transport of casualties
+If the alleged assailant is reported to have left the scene use caution and gain access to the patient.
+If the patient condition is priority 1 begin transport without waiting for law enforcement to arrive.
+At all times use your best judgement for crew and patient safety, be constantly alert to the possibility of the assailant's return.